marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 });
 ```

 Marko has always been designed to have strong support for building UI components that encapsulate rendering logic, client-side behavior and styling.
 [Marko Widgets](http://markojs.com/docs/marko-widgets/) is a UI component building library that uses Marko templates as the view.
-Marko Widgets offers advanced features like DOM-diffing, batched updates, stateful & stateless widgets, declarative event binding, and efficient event delegation.
+Marko Widgets offers advanced features like DOM diffing/patching, batched updates, stateful & stateless widgets, declarative event binding, and efficient event delegation.
 Marko, combined with Marko Widgets, is a very compelling solution for building high performance web applications with a universal/isomorphic UI components-based architecture.
-Marko Widgets adopted many of the great ideas promoted by the React team and the differences between Marko Widgets and React mainly centers around the view definition (Marko templates vs JSX/VDOM) and both work equally well with application state containers such as [Redux](https://github.com/reactjs/redux).
+Marko Widgets adopted many of the great ideas promoted by the React team.
+The differences between Marko Widgets and React mainly centers around the view definition (Marko templates vs JSX/VDOM) and both work equally well with application state containers such as [Redux](https://github.com/reactjs/redux).

 Finally, Marko is well-supported in all major web frameworks (including [Express](/docs/marko/express/), [Koa](/docs/marko/koa/) and [Hapi](/docs/marko/hapi/)).
 Since the Marko compiler produces CommonJS modules as output, Marko templates can easily be rendered in all web browsers using a JavaScript module bundler such as [Lasso.js](https://github.com/lasso-js/lasso), [Browserify](http://browserify.org/) and [Webpack](https://webpack.github.io/).